 Happiness doesn’t just happen.

 Some days are good, but there are probably more days that are just mediocre or plain bad, and it’s on those days that the true nature of happiness is revealed.
 Have you ever met someone who stayed positive, even when they’re having a bad day, and everything that can go wrong seems to be going wrong?
 If you’re having a bad day, too, just being near someone like that can be uplifting (although for others it is annoying, but that usually just stems from jealousy).

-People who are able to smile even through the worst of times have learned a very important lesson, the same lesson I stated above: Happiness doesn’t just happen.
+People who are able to smile even through the worst of times have learned a very important lesson: Happiness is a choice.

 Happiness is a choice.

 That’s the key to happiness: choosing it.
 It’s not an easy choice all the time, and it very well may be the last thing you want to do sometimes.
-When grief strikes, or when you just can’t seem to catch a break, sometimes you just want to sulk and stay upset, perpetuate the sadness.
+When grief strikes or you just can’t catch a break, sometimes you just want to sulk and stay upset, perpetuating the sadness.
 It’s a natural response, but it isn’t a required behavior, it’s a choice.
-And choosing to be happy will make you a better, stronger, wiser, more longsuffering person.
+And choosing to be happy will make you a better, stronger, wiser, and more long-suffering person.